-A professorial scholar award, the Presidential Scholar, has been created to support the work of exceptionally promising mid-career faculty in academic units across the main campus.
+The Presidential Scholar Award has been created to support the work of exceptionally promising mid-career faculty in academic units across the campus.
 The purpose of the award is to promote retention of these talented individuals who are significant contributors to scholarship, education, and outreach at the University of Utah, and who are at particular risk of recruitment by other institutions.
-The Presidential Scholar award is possible due to private support from a donor who is particularly interested in supporting the success of mid-career faculty.
+The Presidential Scholar Award is possible due to private support from a donor who is particularly interested in supporting the success of mid-career faculty.
 The aim is that the Presidential Scholar recognition becomes a noteworthy campus achievement and helps us retain and recognize talent as we strengthen the number of named professorships and chairs.

-The Presidential Scholar awards provide $10,000 in funding each year for three years.
-These funds may be used at the discretion of the faculty member to support her or his scholarly, teaching, and/or outreach activities.
+The Presidential Scholar Awards provide $10,000 in funding each year for three years.
+These funds may be used at the discretion of the faculty member to support their scholarly, teaching, and/or outreach activities.
 Funds need not be fully used each academic year and may be carried over from one year to the next.

-Up to four new Presidential Scholar awards will be made each year.
-The goal of the Presidential Scholar award is to recognize exceptional achievement in mid-career faculty members, generally between the time of the initial promotion to associate professor through the promotion to professor, with the aim of enhancing retention, supporting creative efforts, and ensuring that scholars remain at the U through the most productive time of their careers.
+Up to four new Presidential Scholar Awards will be made each year.
+The goal of the Presidential Scholar Award is to recognize exceptional achievement, generally between the time of the initial promotion to associate professor through the promotion to professor, with the aim of enhancing retention, supporting creative efforts, and ensuring that scholars remain at the U through the most productive time of their careers.

-The Presidential Scholar awards will recognize tenure-line faculty members (including those who are in the final stage of the tenure review process) who are established or emerging leaders with exceptionally strong scholarly recognition, significant promise for continued achievement, and established contributions to our educational mission.
+The Presidential Scholar Awards will recognize tenured faculty members, including those who are in the final stage of the tenure review process, who are established or emerging leaders with exceptionally strong scholarly recognitions, significant promise for continued achievement, and established contributions to our educational mission.
 Nominees should be scholars who have achieved a level of visibility in their field(s) that enhances vulnerability for external recruitment.

 For a list of the 2017 recipients, please go to this link: https://attheu.utah.edu/facultystaff/presidential-scholars/